 15/45 ACADEMIC BARRIERS Transition to explain that our goals will not come to us without some challenges.
 Brainstorm a list of barriers to academic success.
 Write responses on a flip chart.
 Part of the work of the Fraternity is to mitigate academic barriers where possible.
 This is what we mean when we say we want to create an environment that fosters academic success within the chapter.
 Break into groups of three to four.
 Give each group one of the barriers that has been identified.
 Have each group pick a barrier.
 Give each group a couple minutes to brainstorm how the fraternity can help to address that barrier.
 Then, give each group one minute to present to the others.
 Discuss and process with the large group as needed.
 15/60 ACADEMIC RESOURCES There are also extensive resources available through the university.
 Ask for some examples of resources participants are aware of on campus.
 Next, refer to the Academic Resources page on WB page 30.
 Either have participants fill in the information for each resource as you discuss them, or have small groups use phones and laptops to look up the contact information for each resource and then report out to the large group.
 Spend some time highlighting the importance of utilizing these resources.
 Don't forget to highlight the importance of working with and meeting with their faculty members.
 Everyone at the university is here to help them succeed.
 Big Brothers can be a good resource to help them if they don't know how to approach a faculty member or an office on campus.
 5/65 WRAP-UP Use any remaining time to wrap up discussion and answer questions.
-Provide announcements for the upcoming week. :
+Provide announcements for the upcoming week.

-- I. Welcome and Introductions

-- II.
-Educational Session

-- a.
-Refer to the Path to Leadership Facilitation Guide.
+- I. Welcome and Introductions - II.
+Educational Session - a.
+Refer to the Path to Leadership Facilitation Guide. - III.
+Post-Event Reflection - Use the Four Founding Principles Event Reflection Guide to process any activities from the previous week. - IV.
+Campus Involvement - a.
+Discuss the importance of campus involvement. - b.
+Tell associate members how to access the student activities or campus involvement office. - Provide publications or online resources for involvement opportunities on campus. - d.
+Share some examples of other activities that initiated members are involved in around campus. - V. Event Planning Time - a.
+Allow 10 minutes for planning for Four Founding Principles Events. - VI.
+Calendar Review - a.
+Review upcoming events and meetings. - b.
+Ensure all associate members have upcoming events and meetings identified in their personal calendars.

+VII.
+Old Business

 a.
-Use the Four Founding Principles Event Reflection Guide to process any activities from the previous week.

-Campus Involvement IV.

-- Discuss the importance of campus involvement. - Tell associate members how to access the student activities or campus involvement office. - Provide publications or online resources for involvement opportunities on campus. - d.
-Share some examples of other activities that initiated members are involved in around campus.

-Event Planning Time

-a.
-Allow 10 minutes for planning for Four Founding Principles Events.

-- Review upcoming events and meetings. - Ensure all associate members have upcoming events and meetings identified in their personal calendars.

 Each meeting should allow time for addressing any tabled or pending matters.

-Each meeting should allow time for the introduction of new proposals or motions.
+- Each meeting should allow time for the introduction of new proposals or motions. - IX.
+The Cornerstone Assignments - a.

-- a.
 Ask associate members to read pgs.
 46-55, 70-76 in The Cornerstone. - X. Announcements